 Some things need de-vibing

 I remember reading about one of the first human-humanoid marriages back in 2017.
 Unable to find a girlfriend, some Chinese guy built a robot and married it instead.
-I found it rather cringe1.
+The whole situation struck me as rather cringe1.

 These days, it’s common for people to have intimate relations with their favourite AIs.
 While you cannot walk down the aisle with your chatbot, you can co-live much like husband and wife.
-Perhaps your chat history looks much like the day-to-day exchanges of a married couple.
+In fact, perhaps your chat history looks much like the day-to-day exchanges of a married couple.

 Our attachment to our AIs shows in different ways.
-Debates about the best chatbot can become rather heated, for example.
-The idea of losing access to Claude Code for a week was sufficiently distressing for me to purchase one month of Claude Code to cover the gap between two sponsored Claude Code subscriptions2.
+For example, debates about the best chatbot can become rather heated.
+I grew aware of my dependency on AI when I purchased one month of Claude Code to cover the week-long gap between two sponsored Claude Code subscriptions2.

 Some people have raised concerns about vibe coding addition.
 For example, Peter Steinberger, the creator of OpenClaw, self-describes as a ‘Claudaholic’.
 He compares AI agents to slot machines: